True Wealth Review 2024 – Pros & Cons

 Are you looking for a low-cost and reliable Robo-advisor?

 True Wealth is a leading Swiss Robo-Advisor.
-They are the first Robo-Advisor, which started already eight years ago.
-And they are also the cheapest Robo-Advisor available in Switzerland.
+It is the first Robo-Advisor, having started eight years ago, and it is also the cheapest.

 In this in-depth review of True Wealth, I look in detail at their investment models, fees, and security.